-The following is a complete list of the Library’s periodical article databases and other select online resources that are available for in-library use by all patrons and off-campus by BSU students, faculty, and staff.
+The following is a complete list of the Library’s online databases and other select resources that are available for in-library use by all patrons and off-campus by BSU students, faculty, and staff.

-In the “Find A Journal” tab to the right, you can search for specific full-text online periodicals, or browse a list of subjects.
+In the “Find A Journal” tab to the right, you can search for specific full-text online journals.

 - Academic Search Premier “Academic Search Premier contains indexing for nearly 16,000 publications, with full text for more than 4,700 of those titles.
 PDF backfiles to 1975 or further are available for nearly 140 journals, and searchable cited references are provided for more than 1,000 titles.
 Academic Search Premier contains full text coverage in biology, chemistry, education, engineering, humanities, physics, psychology, religion and theology, sociology, etc.”

 - ACM Digital Library A “full text collection of every article published by ACM, including over 50 years of archives.”
 This is the full-text companion to the Association for Computing Machinery (ACM) Guide to Computing Literature, “a bibliographic collection from major publishers in computing with over 945,000 entries.”
 Both can also be accessed via the ACM Portal.

 - ACS Journal Publications Search and view the full text of all American Chemical Society journals from 1879 – 1995.
 BSU students, faculty, and staff also have access to the full publication runs of more than ten ACS Journal titles, including the following:

 - Journal of the American Chemical Society

 - AGRICOLA National Agricultural Library’s web gateway to AGRICOLA (AGRICultural OnLine Access), bibliographic database of citations to the agricultural literature.
 Or, try the National Agricultural Library’s new online article search, PubAg.